-IDD Psychology is ideal for students who are interested in any area of clinical psychological practice or research relevant to IDD.
-Areas in which students have focused in the past include test development, social supports, problem behavior, applied behavior analysis, the co-occurrence of mental health problems and IDD, and parent training.
+IDD Psychology is ideal for students who are interested in any area of clinical psychology practice or research relevant to IDD.
+Areas in which students have focused in the past include test development, social supports, problem behavior, assessment/diagnosis, applied behavior analysis, treatment of the co-occurrence of mental health problems and IDD, and parent training.
 The IDD program espouses the clinical science model of education and training.
 Students who graduate from this program will be well equipped to pursue a career in IDD psychology as a researcher, clinician, and/or faculty member.
 IDD students will be engaged in conducting research, are expected to present their research findings at professional conferences, and to publish in peer-reviewed scientific journals.
-They will gain knowledge in areas such as etiology of developmental disabilities (e.g., intellectual disability, autism spectrum disorder), psychological characteristics of these clinical populations, assessment and diagnostic procedures, and evidence-based prevention and treatment approaches.
-In addition to having experience in conducting scientific research and becoming knowledgeable in the abovementioned areas, students will receive in-depth clinical training.
+They will gain knowledge in areas such as etiology of developmental disabilities (e.g., intellectual disability, autism spectrum disorder), ethics and professional issues in psychology, psychological characteristics of these clinical populations, assessment and diagnostic procedures, and evidence-based prevention and treatment approaches.
+In addition to having experience in conducting scientific research and becoming knowledgeable in the abovementioned areas, students will receive in-depth clinical training (e.g., practicum and internship experiences).
 Graduates are expected to be proficient in functional behavior assessment, clinical assessment, diagnosis, and treatment of behavioral and mental health problems in children and adults with IDD.
-They will develop a solid knowledge and skill set in evidence-based practice, and they will have the necessary research skills to extend the boundaries and application of this knowledge.
-Graduates of the IDD psychology program will be well positioned for successful careers as scientific clinical psychologists and leaders in the field.
+They will develop a solid knowledge and skill set in evidence-based practices, and they will have the necessary research skills to extend the boundaries and application of this knowledge.
+Graduates of the IDD psychology program will be well positioned for successful careers as scientifically-focused clinical psychologists and leaders in the field.

 Program of Study